aws-solutions-library-samples/guidance-for-disaster-recovery-using-amazon-aurora/README.md

 6. Once the backups are created and visible in the AWS Backup console of the target account under the `btest` backup vault, you can restore a new Aurora cluster using the backups in the central backup account.
 For detailed steps refer to [Restoring an Amazon Aurora cluster](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-aur.html).
 Refer to the implementation guide for more details on this step.

-### Uninstall the deployment for Amazon Aurora Global Database
+### Soluiton 1: Uninstall the deployment for Amazon Aurora Global Database

 To uninstall this solution, you must delete the AWS CloudFormation stack and any other stacks that were created as a result of the Aurora DR Solution.
 Because some AWS CloudFormation stacks use IAM roles created by previous stacks, you must delete AWS CloudFormation stacks in the reverse order they were created (delete the most recent stack first, wait for the stack deletion to be completed, and then delete the next stack).